utoni/nDPId/README.md

 Remember that all test results are tied to a specific libnDPI commit hash as part of the `git submodule`.
-Using `test/run_tests.sh` for other commit hashes will most likely result in PCAP diff's.
+Using `test/run_tests.sh` for other commit hashes will most likely result in PCAP diffs.

 Why not use `examples/py-flow-dashboard/flow-dash.py` to visualize nDPId's output.